Industrial 3D Printing Services for Prototypes and Production

 Our 3D Printing Services

-Zigitech delivers reliable 3D printing services to support every stage of product development, from early prototypes to short-run production.
+ZigiTech delivers reliable 3D printing services to support every stage of product development, from early prototypes to short-run production.
 Whether you need functional parts for testing or accurate end-use components, we manufacture custom printed parts on demand with responsive lead times and stable process control.

 We work with over 20 engineering-grade metals and plastics and guide customers to the most practical additive route for each geometry, performance target, and budget.
 Our in-house team supports widely used processes including selective laser sintering (SLS), fused deposition modeling (FDM), stereolithography (SLA), selective laser melting (SLM), and Multi Jet Fusion (MJF).